An illicit, Chinese-owned lab fueled conspiracy theories. But officials say it posed no danger – KION546

 “They were bad actors.
 They never came to the city and they moved in in the middle of the night.
 Those are pretty big elements that tell us they did not want us to know they were here,” said Nicole Zieba, Reedley’s city manager.

-The California Department of Public Health said in a statement that all clinical laboratories must get state and federal licenses to operate, and it is still investigating whether Prestige Biotech has a state license.
-Federal officials said they found no illegalities.
+The California Department of Public Health said in a statement that all clinical laboratories must get state a license to operate and Prestige Biotech does not have one.
+The CDPH said its investigation is ongoing.

 Several Prestige Biotech representatives including attorney Michael Lin in Las Vegas did not respond to emailed requests for comment sent by AP.